dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-long.md

 # SSDTs: The long way

-Well sadly some things are not handled by SSDTTime, well have no fear as making SSDTs is super easy.
+Unfortunately, some things aren't handled by SSDTTime, but have no fear as making SSDTs is super easy.
 The basic process:

 * Dump DSDT(the one SSDTTime did for us will work)
 * Decompile DSDT